skip to Main Content

 Video Plays:

-Some times a video starts for a user.
+Sometimes, a video starts for a user.
 This can be either user-initiated or automatic.

 Viewable Impression: